HTML

 <sub> and <sup>

-The <sub> and <sup> elements sets inline text to be displayed as subscript or superscript for solely typographical reasons.
+The <sub> HTML element specifies inline text which should be displayed as subscript for solely typographical reasons.

 Text and structure